zackrw/grand_master_cas/README.md

      app.get('/', cas.blocker, routes.index);

 For an example express app which uses Yale University's CAS login, check out /examples/yale_cas_express.
+    `npm install`
+    `node server`
-Run `node server`, open your browser to localhost:3000 and you'll see a prompt to log in via Yale CAS.
+Open your browser to localhost:3000 and you'll see a prompt to log in via Yale CAS.
 If you have a net id, you should be able to explore full functionality.

 *Once the user is logged in, Grand Master CAS sets req.session.cas_user (or your sessionName configuration option) equal to the user's username supplied by cas.*